DA: Handyman kept 'perverse shrine' to serial child rape

-DOYLESTOWN, Pa.
-(AP) — Authorities say a Pennsylvania handyman accused of serial child rape kept a “perverse shrine” in his trailer — 1,000 pairs of used girl’s underwear — and documented his crimes in hundreds of disturbing, graphic images and writings.
+A Pennsylvania handyman accused of serial child rape kept a “perverse shrine” in his trailer home — 1,000 pairs of used girl’s underwear — and documented his crimes in hundreds of disturbing, graphic images and writings, authorities said.

-Fifty-eight-year-old William Charles Thomas was arraigned Tuesday on 51 charges, including five counts of child rape.
-Authorities are urging other victims to come forward, saying Thomas wrote about molesting children as far back as the 1970s.
+Investigators said William Charles Thomas’ crimes were discovered because he wrote about sex assaults on a piece of plywood that he used in a renovation project.

-Bucks County District Attorney Matthew Weintraub calls Thomas a “real-life boogeyman.”
+Thomas, 58, of Morrisville, was arraigned Tuesday on 51 charges, including five counts of child rape, and was jailed on $750,000 bail.
+Authorities urged other victims to come forward, saying Thomas wrote about molesting children as young as 3 and as far back as the 1970s.

-Police in the Philadelphia suburbs say they began an investigation after the owner of a trailer Thomas had just renovated found a piece of plywood on which Thomas had written about sexually assaulting two young girls.
+“To be blunt about it, this is a real-life boogeyman,” Bucks County District Attorney Matthew Weintraub said at a news conference.

 Most Read Stories